Watch Olivia Rodrigo kick off her huge 'Guts' world tour in California

-Olivia Rodrigo played the first date of her 2024 ‘Guts’ world tour in Palm Springs, California last night (February 23) – see footage, images and the full setlist below.
+Olivia Rodrigo played the first date of her 2024 ‘Guts’ world tour in Palm Springs, California last night (February 23) – see footage, photos and the full setlist below.

-- READ MORE: The NME Big Read – Olivia Rodrigo: “It’s important for me to be taken seriously as a songwriter”
+- READ MORE: Olivia Rodrigo on the cover: “It’s important for me to be taken seriously as a songwriter”

 The pop star performed in front of a sold-out crowd at the 11,000-capacity Acrisure Arena venue alongside her live band and backing dancers.